Are cryptocurrencies the future?

 Investing in Cryptocurrencies

 Investing in these currencies is extremely risky because of the daily volatility in its price, a 10% -15% change in price is not uncommon for some of the cryptocurrencies.
 There are a few exchanges that you can use to buy Bitcoins and Ethereum, such as coinbase (the largest exchange with the largest selection of coins) and coinhako (Bitcoin and Ethereum).
 I have made a tiny investment into Ethereum because I believe that the trend of decentralization will likely continue in the future.
 It just makes natural sense to eventually cut out the middle man.
 I use CoinHako instead of CoinBase as I was unable to verify my account with CoinBase.
+No Idea why, oh wells.
 The whole verification process with CoinHako only took a day or two.
 After transferring the funds via internet banking, I can start buying Bitcoins and Ethereum within the day itself.

 I am not recommending anyone to invest in cryptocurrencies because it is an extremely high risk investment.
 You should only invest what you are willing to lose.
 Please read up more on your own and make your own decisions.